surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 ![Illustration 33: Modulation list window](./images/Pictures/modlist.png)

-This pannel will display the modulation routings and their amounts from both scenes in the current patch.
+This panel will display the modulation routings and their amounts from both scenes in the current patch.
 Different display options are available to the left of its interface:

 **Sort by** - Allows you to choose whether the list of modulations is grouped according to the source they are